Behind The Wish: Kristy-Lee Bosher

 Sometimes it’s moments in a wish that make it so special.

-That came at a time when I was newly-pregnant and questioning whether my priorities need to change.
+That came at a time when I was newly-pregnant and questioning whether my priorities needed to change.

 I thought I would be sad to not see that kind of thing again.